 Phases of a compiler: scanning, parsing, internal representation, code generation and optimization; tools for compiler development; and a compiler for a simple language will be studied.
 Programming projects will be required.
 Prerequisite: CS 240 and CS 350.

 An introduction to computer networks and data communication.
 Course work includes a study of network organization, telecommunication principles, network software and hardware, and examples of existing networks.
 Data communication: concepts, modes, devices, coding theory, and system structures as well as networks types, structures, topologies, and protocols will be studied.
 ISAO reference model: protocol layers and functions; LAN and WAN; Wireless MANs and LANs, home networking, communication protocols, PTP networks, network programming, Client/server programming, Web programming, and computer networks security.
 Network programs will be implemented using operating system services, and high-level language (e.g. Java) Prerequisite: CS 240 and CS 315.

 CS 450 Operating Systems 4 SH

 A study of history, evolution, philosophies, and structures of operating systems.
 Discussion of the operating system concepts.
 Processes, resource management, virtual machines, scheduling, memory management, file systems, device management, allocation techniques, memory protection, virtual memory, paging and segmentation.
 The role of the OS in security and protection.
 OS interface and distributed/network OS concepts.
 Detailed comparative study of features and architecture of selected operating systems.
 Fall semester.
-Prerequisite: CS 215 and CS 240.
+Prerequisite: CS 215 and CS 240 and Senior standing.

 CS 484 Special Topics in Computer Science 4 SH